aryputh/cpts-122-final/README.md

 ## cpts-122-final

 > [!WARNING]
-> In the builds, the debug messages won't show.
-Refer to the vide for the messages.
+> In the builds, the debug messages won't show, becuase the build isn't a debug build.
+> Refer to the video for the messages.

 ### Playing Instructions
 1. Find and download the file in "Builds".